AdaCore/gnatstudio/docs/users_guide/extending.rst

 of the switches.
 However, it is usually better to use the project properties editor so the user can specify project-specific switches.

 This is what GPS does by default for Ada, C and C++.
-Look the GPS installation directory to see how the switches for these languages are defined in an XML file.
+Look at the GPS installation directory to see how the switches for these languages are defined in an XML file.
 These provide extended examples of the use of customization files.

-The switches editor in the project properties editor provides a powerful interface to the command line, allowing the user can edit the command line both as text and through GUI widgets.
+The switches editor in the project properties editor provides a powerful interface to the command line, allowing the user to edit the command line both as text and through GUI widgets.

 In customization files, the switches are declared with the